 - > The early years

-- > The current phase
+- The current phase

 - > The issues

 - > The mode of protest

 Discuss.
-Go back to chapter 4 and identify the social causes responsible for the movement.
+Go back to chapter 4 and identify what could be the social causes responsible for the movement.

 ...the Siliguri subdivision peasants' conference proved to be a great success.
 The peasants, quickened and strengthened by their earlier militant struggles, looked forward expectantly.
-Faces deadened and dulled with the grinding routine of labour on the jotedars' fields in sun and rain glowed with hope and understanding.
+Faces deadened and dulled with the grinding routine of labour on the integrars' fields in sun and rain glowed with hope and understanding.
+According to Ka jotedars' fields in sun and rain glowed with hope and understanding.
 According to Kanu Sanyal's later claims, from March 1967 to April 1967, all the villagers were organised.
 From 15,000 to 20,000 peasants were enrolled as wholetime activists.
 Peasants' committees were formed in every village and they were transformed into armed guards.
 They soon occupied land in the name of peasants' committees, burnt all land records 'which had been used to cheat them of their dues', cancelled all hypothecary debts, passed death sentences on oppressive landlords, formed armed bands by looting guns from landlords, armed themselves with conventional weapons like bows, arrows and spears, and set up parallel administration to look after the villages...

 Source: Sumanata Banerjee "Naxalbari and the Left Movement" in ed.
-Ghanshyam Shah Social Movements and the State (Sage, Delhi 2002) pp.125-192 village of the Parvatipuram Agency area, about 250 Girijans from several villages armed with bows, arrows and spears... raided the house of a ...landlord cum moneylender.. and took possession of his hoarded paddy, rice, other food grains and property worth about Rs.
+Ghanshyam Shah Social Movements and the State (Sage, Delhi 2002) pp.125-192 village of the Parvatipuram Agency area, about 250 Girijans from several villages armed with bows, arrows and spears... raided the house of a ...landlord cum moneylender.. .and took possession of his hoarded paddy, rice, other food grains and property worth about Rs.
 20,000.
 They also seized documents.

 The guerrilla movement was heralded by the forcible cutting of crops from the land of a rich landlord at Garudabhadra, near Boddapadu in the plains area on 24 November 1968.
-More significant was the action in the hill tracts the next day, when in Pedagottili village of the Parvatipuram Agency area, about 250 Girijans from several villages arme
+More significant was the action in the hill tracts the next day, when in Pedagottili village of the Parvatiouram Agency area, about 250 Girijans from soveral villages arms.